A POS system, or point of sale, is a combination of hardware and software built to centralize business operations.

 What is POS?
 POS stands for point of sale, which refers to the time and place - the point - that a sales transaction is completed.
-POS may also stand for point of service, or the time when customers interact with merchants.

 While there are many point of sale options available today, that wasn’t always the case.
 In fact, most industries were using cash registers until 1992, when the first POS software for Microsoft Windows was created.
 In the early 2000s, however, developers created cloud POS systems for Android and Apple devices.
 Since then, the modern POS has continued to evolve, with options for online ordering, gift cards, loyalty programs, tableside ordering, and more.